ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Methylcobalamin (Vitamin B-12) Compared

-Vitamin B12 (as Methylcobalamin) Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Vitamin B12 (as Methylcobalamin) Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows